bhk/rio/doc/rop.md

 to observe it, marking that cell as a dependency of the user/caller of the forwarder.

-On the host side, when the ROP agent recieves ths slot initiation (`Use` or `Call`) it will construct a cell to handle the operation whether or not the invoked reference is a cell, because function calls and thunk evaluations can introduce dependencies on other cells.
+On the host side, when the ROP agent recieves a `Start` message it will construct a cell to handle the operation whether or not the invoked reference is a cell, because function calls and thunk evaluations can introduce dependencies on other cells.

-While `Call` observations can send and receive thunk references, `Use` observations have no arguments, and the result will not be a thunk.
+Function call observations can send and receive thunk references.
+Thunk observations have no arguments, and the result will not be a thunk.
 The result might be an aggregate value that *contains* a thunk, but any "bare" thunk will be reduced to a non-thunk value on the host-side before being